 Periodically, the City and County of Denver authorizes General Obligation (GO) Bonds to restore, replace, and expand infrastructure and capital assets across the city.
-Denver plans to present the next general obligation bond (GO Bond) authorization to voters in November 2017, based on Elevate 2020, the 2015-2020 Six Year Capital Improvement Plan (CIP).
-The CIP identifies Denver’s major city asset rehabilitation needs and new investment opportunities in capital infrastructure.
+Denver plans to present the next general obligation bond (GO Bond) authorization to voters in November 2017 after more than a year of agency, City Council, and public input.
 Projects that the GO Bond can pay for must be city-owned and operated assets.

 If you have questions, please contact us by email at firstname.lastname@example.org.